Active Substance: belimumab

 What benefit has Benlysta shown during the studies?

 Benlysta was shown to be more effective than placebo in reducing disease activity when used as an add-on treatment for SLE.
 In the first study, in 43% of patients Benlysta 10 mg/kg was effective, compared with 34% of patients who were given placebo.
 In the second study, in 58% of patients Benlysta 10 mg/kg was effective compared with 44% of patients who were given placebo.
 In both studies, the 10 mg/kg dose of Benlysta was more effective than the 1 mg/kg dose.

 What is the risk associated with Benlysta?

 The most common side effects with Benlysta (seen in more than 1 patient in 10) are bacterial infections, such as bronchitis (inflammation of the airways in the lungs) and cystitis (inflammation in the bladder), diarrhoea and nausea (feeling sick).
-For the full list of all side effects reported with Benlysta, see the package leaflet.
+For the full list of all side effects and restrictions with Benlysta, see the package leaflet.

 Why has Benlysta been approved?

 The CHMP considered that Benlysta, used as an add-on treatment, reduced disease activity in SLE without serious risk to the patient.
 The medicine may cause infusion and hypersensitivity reactions as well as infections, but is generally well tolerated.
 The CHMP also noted the lack of effective alternative treatments for patients who have already tried standard treatments.
 The Committee decided that Benlysta’s benefits are greater than its risks and recommended that it be given marketing authorisation.